randoum/autonumeric-rails/README.md

 ## Changes

-For a full list of change, see the CHANGELOG.ms file
+For a full list of change, see the [CHANGELOG.md](https://github.com/randoum/autonumeric-rails/blob/master/CHANGELOG.md) file

 ### 1.9.22
 Bind on `ajaxComplete` event, so each jQuery ajax event automatically refresh autonumeric fields.
 Manually triggering `refresh_autonumeric` is not necessary for rails-ujs (i.e `data-remote`) anymore